sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 ```
 ![FCN_vs_evaluate](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/FCN_vs_evaluate.png)

+Different data groups got different treatment with different iou scores,
+the first and fourth groups, which is most of the data, got pretty good iou, while other groups got below 0.72 and even close to zero.
 FCN received an IoU average 0.738, which is better than the Threshold Otsu:

 | technique   | Mean IoU |